MicrosoftDocs/azure-docs/articles/sentinel/connect-aws.md

 ## Global prerequisites

-You must have write permission on your Microsoft Sentinel workspace.
+- You must have write permission on your Microsoft Sentinel workspace.
+- Install the Amazon Web Services solution from the **Content Hub** in Microsoft Sentinel.
+For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content](sentinel-solutions-deploy.md).

 ## Automatic setup